andre-filho/commit-helper/README.md

   # have git ready to use
   $ sudo apt install python3-pip git

-  $ pip3 install -r requirements.txt

   # clone the repo into your home
   $ git clone https://github.com/andre-filho/commit-helper.git ~/.commit-helper

+  $ pip3 install -r ~/.commit-helper/requirements.txt

   # create a function in your .bashrc
   $ echo "commit(){ python3 ~/.commit-helper/generator.py; }" >> ~/.bashrc